ioBroker/ioBroker.type-detector/DEVICES.md

 - **Name** - Name describes the function of a state in a channel or in a device and is not connected to the name of the ioBroker state.
   Important is that role, enum, type, and write attribute are the same as in the table.
 - **Role** - Optimal role of the state.
-But it could variate.
+But it could vary.
 Check the regex to be sure if the role is suitable.
 - **Unit** - Desired unit.
 After the slash is a *required unit*.
 - **Type** - Required type
 - **Wr** - (writable) Is the state must be writable or not.
 'W' - must be writable, '-' - must be not writeable.